 Dysarthria in Adults

-Dysarthria can result from congenital conditions, or it can be acquired at any age as the result of neurologic injury, disease, or disorder.
+Dysarthria can result from congenital conditions, or it can be acquired at any age as the result of a neurologic injury, disease, or disorder.
 The scope of this page is limited to acquired dysarthria in adults.

 See the Dysarthria Evidence Map for summaries of available research on this topic.